-5G standalone broadcast is a dedicated broadcast-only network that can address the needs of broadcasters and content providers, giving them access to broader audiences via efficient content delivery to both fixed and mobile devices.
+5G standalone broadcast (or 5G Broadcast) is a dedicated broadcast-only network that can address the needs of broadcasters and content providers, giving them access to broader audiences via efficient content delivery to both fixed and mobile devices.
 It can be deployed in existing UHF spectrum and reuse existing cellular modem building blocks.
-5G standalone broadcast supports receiveonly mode, downlink-only, dedicated broadcast spectrum, and more.
+5G standalone broadcast supports receive- only mode, downlink-only, dedicated broadcast spectrum, and more.